rollup/plugins/packages/commonjs/README.md

 This is in line with how other bundlers handle this situation and is also the most likely behaviour in case Node should ever support this.
 However there are some situations where this may not be desired:

-- There is code in an external dependency that cannot be changed where a `require` statement expects the default export to be returned.
+- There is code in an external dependency that cannot be changed where a `require` statement expects the default export to be returned from an ES module.
-- You want to import an external dependency that is actually CommonJS and want your generated code to be able to run natively in NodeJS 14+.
-Node can only import a default export from a CommonJS file so rendering a namespace import would not work.
 - If the imported module is in the same bundle, Rollup will generate a namespace object for the imported module which can increase bundle size unnecessarily:

   ```js